jruels/tf-gcp/labs/tf-module/index-gcp.md

 - `routing_mode` defines the network-wide routing mode
 - `subnets` defines the subnets within your VPC network
 - `secondary_ranges` defines secondary IP ranges for your subnets (empty in this example)

-For the `compute_instances` module:
-- `num_instances` defines how many instances to create
-- `machine_type` specifies the VM instance type
-- `subnetwork` references the subnet created by the VPC module
-- `service_account` configures the service account for the instances

 ## Define root input variables
 Create the following in `variables.tf`: